Lake Minnetonka Regional Park

 Lake Minnetonka Regional Park is nestled on the shores of scenic Lake Minnetonka.
 A perfect spot for a family outing, the park offers a large, nautical-themed play area and a chlorinated, sandy-bottom swimming pond.
 You'll also find picnic spots, a 3-hole disc golf practice area, a fishing pier, biking and hiking trails, and a boat launch and access point.

-places at Lake Minnetonka Regional Park
+Interactive Map of Lake Minnetonka Regional Park

 things to do